liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/06-securing-liferay/01-saml/02-setting-up-service-provider.markdown

     To test your SSO solution, sign into @product@ via your load balancer, navigate to a few pages of a few different sites, and then log out.

-If using the Document Library Keystore Manager then you can skip step 3 because the keystore file is stored into the database shared by all the nodes.
+If using the Document Library Keystore Manager, skip step 3 because the keystore file is stored in the database shared by all the nodes.

 Now you know how to configure @product@ either as a SAML identity provider or a service provider.
 You also know how to configure SAML in a